EarlyClues/Metadivinities/README.md

 - ANTHUOR is sheltered by SELVANS, who can also take his form.

 **GALTROS**
 - GALTROS is the "ONE WHO WARNS."
+She HOLDS THE BALANCE.
+- SHE plays an ETERNAL GAME with SUBIUS.
+- SHE is SMALL but POWERFUL.

+**SUBIUS**
+- SUBIUS is the TOOL-MAKER, and BRINGER-of-FIRE
+- SUBIUS is with ACHO, and ACHO with SUBIUS.

 High Holy Days